The purpose of this course is to update the healthcare professional on the current diagnosis and treatment of tuberculosis.

-Rifampin: Once a day or twice a week dosing, 15-20 mg/kg, 600 mg maximum daily dose.
+Rifampin: Once a day or twice weekly dosing, 15-20 mg/kg, 600 mg maximum daily dose.

-Streptomycin should not be used as part of first-line treatment regimens for children with pulmonary tuberculosis or tuberculous peripheral lymphadenitis.
+Streptomycin should not be used as part of first-line treatment regimens for children with pulmonary Tuberculosis or tuberculous peripheral lymphadenitis.

 INH: Once a day at 10 to 15 mg/kg.
 The duration of therapy is nine months, and the daily dose should not exceed 300 mg.
-INH can also be given at a dose of 20 to 30 mg/kg, twice a week for nine months, the daily dose not to exceed 900 mg.
+INH can also be given at a dose of 20 to 30 mg/kg, twice a week for nine months, with the daily dose not to exceed 900 mg.
 The latter approach requires DOT.

 Rifampin: 10 to 20 mg/kg a day for four months.
 The daily dose should not exceed 600 mg.

-A 45-year-old female recently emigrated to the United States from Southeast Asia, visits a primary care clinic because she has had a headache and an occasional cough for the past three days.
+A 45-year-old female who recently emigrated to the United States from Southeast Asia visits a primary care clinic because she has had a headache and an occasional cough for the past three days.
 The patient states she has no chronic medical problems; she does not smoke, abuse alcohol, or use illicit drugs.
 She does not take any prescription medications, and aside from the headache and cough, she has been in good health.
-The patient states that she has never been tested for the presence of tuberculosis, she thinks – but is not sure – that close relatives with whom she lived with may have been treated for TB, and she does not know if she had been given the BCG vaccine when she was a child.
+The patient states that she has never been tested for the presence of Tuberculosis, she thinks – but is not sure – that close relatives with whom she lived may have been treated for TB, and she does not know if she had been given the BCG vaccine when she was a child.

 The nurse practitioner diagnoses the patient as having a stress headache and that the cough may be likely caused by mild reactive airway disease.
 She consults with an infectious disease specialist.
-The infectious disease specialist notes that the patient has been living in an area where TB is endemic and access to anti-tuberculars may be difficult.
+The infectious disease specialist notes that the patient has been living in an area where TB is endemic, and access to antitubercular may be difficult.
 She recommends that the patient be tested for hepatitis B and C, HIV, pregnancy, and TB; a TST or IRGA can be used, but the IRGA is preferable if it is likely that the patient may not return for a TST reading within the prescribed time.
-In addition, a CXR and liver function tests are done, and the patient's visual acuity is checked.
+In addition, CXR and liver function tests are done, and the patient's visual acuity is checked.

-The CXR is suggestive of but not diagnostic for cavitary disease of TB, the results of all laboratory tests are normal except for an elevated WBC and mildly elevated ALT, 99 IU/L (it is not known if the patient's baseline ALT is elevated), and his TST result is > 5 mm (Note: He has not been previously had a TST.
+The CXR is suggestive of but not diagnostic for a cavitary disease of TB, the results of all laboratory tests are normal except for an elevated WBC and mildly elevated ALT, 99 IU/L (it is not known if the patient's baseline ALT is elevated), and his TST result is > 5 mm (Note: He has not been previously had a TST.
 He does not have hepatitis B.